databio/LOLAweb/apps/LOLAweb/about.md

 <a name="database"></a>

-### What database should I choose?
+### What is in the LOLAweb region set databases?

 LOLAweb provides access to a few curated databases we have put together for you.
-If you want to run LOLAweb on a custom database, that's also possible, but you'd have to download the app and run it locally.
+You can also [run LOLAweb on a custom database](#customdb), if you want.
+But the online version provides a few useful databases that will suffice for the majority of users.

 When you select a genome assembly, LOLAweb will automatically populate the database dropdown menu with all available databases for the chosen assembly.
 Here are the contents of the databases currently available to LOLAweb users:

 **LOLA Core**: